Skip to Content

 Direct Research Project Funding

-Fund specific projects such as predator control and studies on climate change’s impact on livestock farming.
+Fund specific projects, such as predator control and studies on the impact of climate change on livestock farming.

 Provide and distribute information relevant to the red meat industry.